ndahn/HkbEditor/doc/guide.md

 ## Mirrored animations
 HkbEditor also covers some more obscure corner cases.
 One of them is mirroring skeletons.
 This is useful when you have an animation and want to flip it left <-> right without editing it.
 As Fromsoft never uses this, most characters are not properly setup for this.

+> This process requires a `Skeleton.xml` file.
+To generate it, either use Havok's `FileConvert.exe --xml {Skeleton.hkx} {Skeleton.xml}`, or use *Havok Content Tools*.
+For the latter, prune all animation data except for the skeleton, then write to platform as XML.
+If all of this sounds like arcane sorcery, ask around on *?ServerName?* and someone can probably send you the .xml.

 In order to fix a character's mirror definitions, select *Workflows -> Generate Bone Mirror Map*.
-In the new dialog, first load the `Skeleton.xml` file for your character (***TODO how to***).
+In the new dialog, first load the `Skeleton.xml` file for your character.
 Then select *Auto Mirror* at the bottom.
 This will generate a mirrored bone mapping based on the `_L`/`_R` suffixes of the bones.
 Save the resulting xml to the `Character` folder of your extracted `behbnd.dcx` and convert it back using HKLib.

 In order to mirror an animation, find the corresponding *hkbClipGenerator* and set the *MIRROR* flag.